asustevenma/Python_Practice/README.md

 * Get the books that are still connected to the purchasedAsin by one hop (called the neighbors of the purchasedAsin) after the above clean-up, and assign the resulting list to purchasedAsinNeighbors
 * Come up with a **composite measure** to make the Top Five book recommendations based on one or more of the following metrics associated with neighbors in purchasedAsinNeighbors
 * Print Top 5 recommendations based on your composite measure

+## San Francisco Giants Analytics
+A hitting coach is concerned that one of his hitters chases too much.
+He asks for information that will help him and the hitter work on the problem.
+Data is provided from TrackMan.
+Please create any information or visuals that you would give to the coach.